How Much Does Summer Camp Cost in 2026? A Detailed Breakdown of Summer Camp Costs

 No, the U.S. government doesn’t directly pay for summer camp, but there are ways to get financial help:

 • Child and Dependent Care Tax Credit: The Internal Revenue Service (IRS) allows an income tax credit of up to $3,000 for each dependent.
 The credit, which reduces the taxes you owe, is based on your gross income and a percentage of your childcare expenses.
 It applies to day camps (not overnight camps).
-Learn more on the FSA website.
+Learn more on the IRS website.

 • Flexible Spending Accounts (FSAs): Dependent Care FSAs allow families to save money on day camp expenses using pre-tax dollars, potentially saving up to 30%.
 Both parents must work or study full-time and the care recipient must meet IRS criteria for eligibility.
 Learn more about Dependent Care FSA.